HSE will investigate gathering of dossiers on children with autism, says Reid

 Mr Muldoon added that he was concerned that such actions were systemic as the files remained open for years through different staff.

-The actions of the Department of Health were an abuse of power, he said and he wanted to know had similar actions happened in other cases involving children, maternity cases or school issues?
+The actions of the Department of Health were an abuse of power, he said and he wanted to know if similar actions had happened in other cases involving children, maternity cases or school issues.

 Mr Muldoon said he wanted the practice to stop as it had to be damaging to the trust people had in services.
-He said the question had to be asked who gathered the information and why?
+He said the question had to be asked as to who gathered the information and why.

 Speaking earlier, Sinn Féin’s health spokesman David Cullinane called for an independent inquiry into the actions of the Department of Health.